 These emphases may be based on market demands, but that shouldn’t be enough to make us throw up our hands and ignore the problem.
 We need modern tech-based solutions to housing affordability and sprawl to make our cities all that they can be.
 As plenty of Californian employers are learning thanks to the tough labor market in the state, these challenges absolutely have a dollar value.
 But what can be done to stop our cities from splitting in two?

 For one thing, governments need to incentivize urban problem-solving.
-These solutions may be policy-based, planning-oriented, or technological in nature, but they deserve plenty of support from neighborhood through federal levels.
+These solutions may be policy-based, planning-oriented, or technological in nature, but they deserve plenty of support from the neighborhood through the federal level.
 This doesn’t just mean funding, but also providing the type of infrastructure needed to allow for the testing and research needed to ensure progress can be made.
 PropTech sandboxes, like the one recently enacted in Arizona, is one example.

 At the same time, effort needs to come from companies that have negative urban externalities.
 The affordable housing projects coming from companies like Facebook are great, but they are a drop in the bucket compared to the size of the problem as well as the size of the sponsoring companies.
 More needs to be done, immediately.
-Finally, real estate technology and smart city companies and leaders should pool part of their resources to fund and support an independent urban and built environment problem solving organization that can serve as a unified front to work with governments and communities in order to solve these pressing problems.
+Finally, real estate technology and smart city companies and leaders should pool part of their resources to fund and support an independent urban and built environment problem-solving organization that can serve as a unified front to work with governments and communities in order to solve these pressing problems.